garrettjwilke/UTF-256/README.md

 ## 1. Introduction

 The proliferation of high-capacity storage and high-speed networks has rendered the need for compact data formats an archaic relic of the past.
 In this new era of abundant resources, a new standard is required. **UTF-256** fulfills this need by providing a fixed-width, highly-bloated encoding that takes up as much space as possible.
 It is built upon the foundational UTF-8 standard.
 The core philosophy of UTF-256 is simple: **one bit of UTF-8 equals one byte of UTF-256**.
-This results in an unprecedented 800% increase in file size.
+This results in an 800% increase in file size.

 ## 2. Notational Conventions